We found 6 providers with an interest in gastrointestinal problems and who accept First Health near Shenandoah, TX.

 All Interests: Warts, Incontinence, Flexible Sigmoidoscopy, Colon Cancer, Crohn's Disease, Hemorrhoids, Colon ...
 (Read more)

-Dr. Charles Yen specializes in adult hematology and adult oncology.
-His areas of expertise include bladder cancer, lung cancer, and minor surgery.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Yen accepts.
-Dr. Yen attended the University of Texas Southwestern Medical School, the University of Texas Medical Branch School of Medicine, and the University of Texas Medical School at Houston for medical school and subsequently trained at a hospital affiliated with Baylor College of Medicine for residency.
-Dr. Yen (or staff) is conversant in Spanish and French.
-Dr. Yen is professionally affiliated with Cypress Fairbanks Medical Center Hospital, Houston Methodist, and Memorial Hermann The Woodlands Hospital.
-New patients are welcome to contact his office for an appointment.
+Dr. Charles Yen's medical specialty is adult hematology and adult oncology.
+Dr. Yen's areas of expertise include the following: bladder cancer, lung cancer, and minor surgery.
+He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+He studied medicine at the University of Texas Southwestern Medical School, the University of Texas Medical Branch School of Medicine, and the University of Texas Medical School at Houston.
+For his professional training, Dr. Yen completed a residency program at a hospital affiliated with Baylor College of Medicine.
+Dr. Yen (or staff) speaks the following languages: Spanish and French.
+He is professionally affiliated with Cypress Fairbanks Medical Center Hospital, Houston Methodist, and Memorial Hermann The Woodlands Hospital.
+His practice is open to new patients.

 Relevant Interests: , colon cancer, colon problems